Published: 10th August 2023

 Earn Cashback on Essential Items

-We partner with over 80 retailers to bring you our Employee Cashback Card, some of which are listed above.
-When a retailer is available on our Discounts Platform and Cashback Card, your employees can find the best option or deal for them.
+We partner with over 80 retailers to bring you our Pluxee Card, some of which are listed above.
+When a retailer is available on our Discounts Platform and Pluxee Card, your employees can find the best option or deal for them.
 Cashback varies from retailer to retailer, with up to 15% offered by some.

-For example, with our Discounts Platform, the saving is upfront because you purchase vouchers at a reduced price.
+For example, with our Discounts Platform, the saving is upfront because you purchase vouchers at a discounted price.

-As for our Employee Cashback Card, your employees purchase their goods at face value.
-If they take our shopping list from above to a retailer offering 6.5% cashback, they’ll spend the whole £101.
-However, they’ll earn the £6.56 as cashback.
+As for our Pluxee Card, your employees purchase their goods at face value.
+For example, if they take our shopping list from above to a retailer offering 6.5% cashback, they’ll spend the whole £101.
+However, they’d earn the £6.56 as cashback.

-Your employees can either enjoy the buzz of instant savings - of less money leaving their bank account or get a boost from watching their pot of cashback grow, deciding when and where to spend it.
+Your employees can either enjoy the buzz of instant savings - of less money leaving their bank account or relish watching a pot of cashback build-up, which they can go on and spend elsewhere.

-Perhaps one of the best things about our Employee Cashback Card is that you can allow your employees to purchase a partner card.
+Perhaps one of the best things about our Pluxee Card is that you can allow your employees to purchase a partner card.
 Whilst many employees gift this to their partner or spouse, it can also be allocated to a child, age 18 years or over.

 Students and the bank of Mum and Dad… Many of us have been there on one or both sides of the coin.

-Our Employee Cashback Card is a prepaid card powered by Visa, and recipients can use it online and in-store, wherever Visa prepaid is accepted.
+Our Pluxee Card is a prepaid card powered by Visa, and recipients can use it online and in-store, wherever Visa prepaid is accepted.

 Whilst parents can pay an allowance or emergency funds directly into their child’s bank account, once it’s spent, it’s spent.
-However, if they load the money onto an Employee Cashback Partner Card, their children can earn as they spend, stretching funds further.
+However, if they load the money onto a Pluxee Card, their children can earn as they spend, stretching funds further.

 Start your children’s financial education as soon as possible – they’ll thank you for it in the long term when they can afford more of what matters today and in their future.